-The dimension this product comes in is 8.5 x 2.5 x 6.5 inches.
 It is quite lightweight at 5 ounces.
 This product offers flagstick laser reflectors for golfers, which should work well for hunters while spotting animals.

 The rangefinder provides magnification up to 6 times.
 This one is capable of measuring angles, which is a great addition of ripple and bow hunter who aim from a tree stand, or a hill.

 The rangefinder can be controlled by a single button.
 It shuts down after 20 seconds of inactivity.
 This saves the battery life so that it doesn’t run out of power suddenly.

 The rangefinder runs on a CR2 battery.
 The distance is provided is +/- 1 yard accurate.
 This product has been known to be waterproof.
 The LCD display provides good user graphic interface.

 - A cheap hunting rangefinder with 6X magnification.

 - Can cover distance up to 450 yards.
 Can be used by hunters and golfers.

 - Power saver option and single button operation.